Regression Equilibrium in Electricity Markets: Numerical Experiments

 Table \ref{tab:system} summarizes the prediction and system outcomes under baseline and equilibrium regressions and contrasts them with the oracle.
 While the root mean square error (RMSE) of the equilibrium regression is notably higher, the equilibrium leads to lower dispatch costs than the baseline regression.
-This asserts Corollary \ref{corollary}, stating that the equilibrium achieves the least-cost dispatch across the day-ahead and real-time markets on average.
+This asserts Corollary \ref{corollary}, stating that the equilibrium achieves the regularized least-cost dispatch across the two markets on average.
 Interestingly, the equilibrium yields larger day-ahead costs, as it tends to withhold zero-cost wind power generation from the day-ahead market.
 However, it also features real-time costs that are ten times smaller than in the baseline case.
 As a result, the average cost error in equilibrium is half as small as under the baseline regression.
-As a side benefit, the equilibrium regression also leads to a lower $\text{CVaR}_{10\%}$ measure of dispatch cost, defined as the average cost across $10\%$ of the worst-case scenarios.
-These statistics are similar on training and testing datasets, highlighting the ability of the equilibrium regression to generalize beyond the training dataset.
+Another important benefit is that the equilibrium regression leads to a {\it substantially} lower $\text{CVaR}_{5\%}$ estimation of dispatch cost, defined as the average cost across $5\%$ of the worst-case scenarios.
+Importantly, the cost statistics are similar on training and testing datasets, highlighting the ability of the equilibrium regression to generalize beyond the training dataset.

 We next study how the equilibrium drives regression model specification.
 Figure \ref{fig:feature} shows the optimal feature selection for the baseline regression, identical for all producers, and the equilibrium selection.
-Although all wind farms are granted the same set of features, the equilibrium requires them to select features differently, depending on the wind farm's position in the power grid.
-This result highlights the importance of coordinating feature selection to maximize private revenues, while simultaneously achieving cost-optimal dispatch.
+Although all wind farms optimize on the same datasets, the equilibrium requires them to select features differently, depending on the wind farm's position in the power grid.
+This result highlights that the equilibrium regression features are more a function of LMPs than of the physical process underlying the data.